 When couples are not open with one another it can be easy for them to start making assumptions.
 If you aren’t letting your spouse know you’ll be late at the office or are heading out with your friends after work instead of coming home they may assume you are doing something you shouldn’t be.

 If you are not communicating with your spouse, all sorts of assumptions can be made in the relationship.
-If you’re too tired and turn down sex one evening, your partner may assume you are bored of them and feel neglected.
+If you’re too tired and turn down sex one evening, your partner may assume you are bored with them and feel neglected.
 If you are bottling up personal problems, your spouse may think they are the source of your anxiety.

 4. Your sex life suffers